Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Real-space renormalization groups and tensor networks

 An important nature of the CDL tensor is that it automatically satisfies the fixed point condition of the TRG recursion relation.
 In order to see this, we consider SVD of the CDL tensor, which can be described in terms of SVD for CTMs in Eq. ({\ref{trg_cdl_vertex}).
 Let us write the SVD of the CTM as

-where number of singular values in $\Omega$ is assumed to be $\sqrt{\chi}$ and thus matrix dimension of $U$ is also $\sqrt{\chi} \times \sqrt{\chi}$.
+where the number of singular values in $\Omega$ is assumed to be $\sqrt{\chi}$ and thus matrix size of $U$ is also $\sqrt{\chi} \times \sqrt{\chi}$.
 Here, recall that $C$ is assumed to be real symmetric.
 Then, the SVD of $W^*$ tensor [Eq. (\ref{trg_svd})] can be written as

 with $\Sigma^* \equiv \Omega \otimes \Omega$ and $ V^*\equiv U \otimes U$, which can be diagrammatically represented as

 An important point is that the matrix rank of $W^*$ is automatically reduced to $\chi$ from $\chi^2$ due to the CDL property, since the CTMs at the NE and SW corners in $W^*$ are decoupled from each other.
 This implies that the singular values are represented as doubling of the CTM spectra, $ \Sigma^* = \Omega \otimes \Omega$, which are illustrated as two dotted lines respectively carrying the bond dimension $\sqrt{\chi}$ in Eq. (\ref{trg_cdl_svd}),